Rich Media

 Different Devices, Different Uses

-In the same study, the IAB found that depending, on the device operating system, users reported being receptive to different types of ads.
-For example, users that have an iOS (Apple) smartphone are more receptive to ads related to their location than Android smartphone users.
-As well, iOS users report more engagement with advertising and have a higher propensity for on-device purchasing than those using an Android.
+In the same study, the IAB found that users responded to ads differently depending on their device preference.
+For example, Apple users were found to be more receptive to ads related to their location than Android users.
+They also showed more engagement with advertising and a higher propensity for on-device purchases than Android users.

 See Also: APP OR MOBILE WEB?
 10 QUESTIONS TO HELP YOU DECIDE

-Although both smartphones and tablets have changed how we consume “traditional media” such as print and TV, tablets have resulted in a more significant change.
-Close to a third of respondents reported reading less print because of their tablet and almost 25% reported watching less TV because they were viewing entertainment and other content on their tablet.
+Although both smartphones and tablets have changed the way we consume traditional media such as print and TV, tablets have also resulted in an even more significant change: close to a third of respondents reported reading less print and almost a quarter reported watching less TV because they were viewing content on their tablet.

-Users on mobile devices aren’t just using one device across all their needs – they see a distinction between smartphones and tablets and their behaviour is further segmented depending on the operating system they’re using.
-Each type of device (smartphone or tablet) also has a certain ideal time for use depending on its value proposition.
-Understanding consumer behaviour across devices is key when considering what platforms and devices to support and figuring out which users will be most receptive to your brand messaging.
+Mobile users aren’t just using one device to satisfy all their needs.
+They see a distinction between smartphones and tablets and their behaviour is further segmented depending on the operating system they’re using.
+Each type of device also has a certain ideal time for use depending on its perceived value.
+Understanding consumer behaviour across devices is key when considering what platforms and devices to support and figuring out how users will be most receptive to your brand messaging.

 Notebook and pencil